 - Same authentic cooking.
 In cuisine, they say that the appeal is everything.
 If a smashed burger didn't have the appearance of hearty, seared beef and melted sharp cheddar sliced cheese stacked in between two buns, you'd definitely pass on wanting to shove it into your mouth– vegetarians and non beef-eaters notwithstanding.
 The one pound roll of meat that Nillz fired straight out of her Blasian broiler carries the same kind of savory, stanky persuasion.
 Just witnessing its shiny, chunky and creamy appearance makes you wanna take a bite out of it– vanillas and non ass eaters notwithstanding.

-One of the mental institutions practiced on this site is that fetish workers have the freedom to express themselves visually and audibly without restraint.
-You the audience have that same right.
 Please feel free to give feedback on the work featured here.
 Whether you love the gifs or hate my writing style, I'm all ears.